[ Login ]

 Geography and a history of European, African, and American influences combined to make New Orleans a colorful city of many races and many languages.
 Because of its place and its people, New Orleans became the most unique metropolis and seaport of the American South.
 Under French and Spanish rule (1699-1763 and 1763-1803, respectively) Europeans, free blacks, and slaves formed three distinct groups in New Orleans.
 Later however, under American rule, white residents of New Orleans tried in different ways to force free blacks and slaves into one subordinate group.

 Located in the state of Louisiana near the point where the Mississippi River spills into the Gulf of Mexico, New Orleans guards the entrance to the North American continent.
 Native Americans of the lower Mississippi River Valley for centuries had boated up and down the mighty waterway that cut through the American mainland and snaked northward almost 2,500 miles.
-[Link: NPS, Archaeology and Ethnography Program, Ancient Architects of the Mississippi, www.cr.nps.gov/aad/FEATURE/FEATURE.HTM] French founders of Louisiana arrived in 1699 to establish settlements near the mouth of the Mississippi, and they soon understood the commercial and military importance of controlling access to the river, especially since Spanish West Florida and English Carolina were powerful rivals to the east.
+[Link: Mississippi River - A Cultural Treasure, www.cr.nps.gov/aad/FEATURE/FEATURE.HTM].
+French founders of Louisiana arrived in 1699 to establish settlements near the mouth of the Mississippi, and they soon understood the commercial and military importance of controlling access to the river, especially since Spanish West Florida and English Carolina were powerful rivals to the east.
 New Orleans was founded in 1718, and it soon became an important seaport.

 From 1699 to 1763, France governed Louisiana and New Orleans.
 French settlers and soldiers, Germans, and slaves from West Africa arrived in Louisiana after 1700, though many perished from disease in the early years.
 Africans labored mainly on tobacco and indigo plantations but also served as soldiers, boatmen, herders, and interpreters.
 Africans brought with them skills as blacksmiths, basket weavers, and carpenters.
 Many learned to speak French and helped create a unique Afro-French culture in New Orleans.[Link: Wikipedia Entry for Creole Peoples en.wikipedia.org/wiki/Creole_peoples]